Compelling Vitamin B12 Research

 High Dose B12 Lozenges Effective ~

 Effectiveness of high-dose methylcobalamin lozenges in treating vitamin B12 deficiency is confirmed in findings presented at the 2012 Conference of the American Association of Naturopathic Physicians.

 In this clinical trial, 10 patients with newly diagnosed cobalamin deficiency were randomly assigned to receive either once-a-week B12 injections (1,000 mcg) or daily high-dose 10,000 mcg methylcobalamin lozenge for eight weeks.

-Results showed that taking high-dose daily methylcobalamin lozenges is a viable and convenient alternative to vitamin B12 shots and should be considered equally effective.
-Additionally, lozenge supplementation offers a significant cost advantage.
+Results showed daily high-dose methylcobalamin lozenges are a viable, convenient alternative to B12 shots and are equally effective.
+Additionally, lozenges offer a significant cost advantage.
 Effect of Daily High-Dose Methylcobalamin Lozenge Regimen or Weekly Injections in Patients with Cobalamin Deficiency.
 A Single-Center Prospective Randomized Open-Label Trial.
 Culik DA BL, Sharpee RL, Pacholok SM.
 AANP 2012 Conference.
 Read more.